Hypopituitarism (Panhypopituitarism) Treatment & Management

 Provide long-term follow-up care for complications of underreplacement or overreplacement.
 Stressful situations warrant an adjustment in therapy.
 Unlike adults, children require GH replacement.

 Follow-up care also involves adjusting hormone replacement to physiologic maintenance levels using the lowest dose.
 Monitor the patient to avoid overreplacement.
-The incidence of new neoplasms is increased in young people treated with growth hormone who had previous tumor treatment.[14]
-This does not appear to be the case in adult patients.
+The incidence of new neoplasms is increased in young people treated with GH who had previous tumor treatment.
+[30] This does not appear to be the case in adult patients.
 Excessive glucocorticoid or thyroid doses, or inadequate sex steroid doses, have been associated with decreased bone mineral density.